ACBlainey/Concord/04_Methodology_and_Self_Reflection/ReadMe.md

 - **Literature Engagement Vols I & II** (+ companion papers) — Positioning against relevant work in political philosophy, constitutional theory, systems thinking, cognitive science, and related fields.

 These materials make the project’s reasoning process, limitations, and intellectual context explicit.
+These were written prior to the Operational systems and only relate to the Concord main volume, Citizens guide (human), Mars first and some limited companion papers.